carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 >If you look at our Phyloseq object, you will see that there are more data types
 >that we can use to build our object(?phyloseq), as a phylogenetic tree and metadata
 >concerning our samples.
 These are optional, so we will use our basic
->phyloseq object for now.
+>phyloseq object for now composed of the abundances of specific OTUs and the
+>names of those OTUs.
 {: .callout}

-## Creating a phyloseq object by kraken-biom
+## kraken-biom as an alternative to create a phyloseq object

 In the above lines we explored how to create a phyloseq object using basic R functions.
 Certainly, this is a method that helps to practize and masterize the manipulation of different type of objects and information.
-But we can obtain the same result by using programs that will extract the information from the kraken output files and will save us time.
-One of this options is kraken-biom.
+But we can obtain the same result by using programs that will extract the information from the kraken output files and will help us to save time.
+One program widely used for this purpose is kraken-biom.

-kraken-biom is a programm that creates BIOM tables from the Kraken output [kraken-biom](https://github.com/smdabdoub/kraken-biom)
+kraken-biom is a program that creates BIOM tables from the Kraken output [kraken-biom](https://github.com/smdabdoub/kraken-biom)

+### Using the kraken.report files with kraken-biom

-First, let's take a look at the different flags that kraken-biom have and an example of its usage:
+For the next few steps, lets return to the terminal since kraken-biom is ment to be used there.
+Lets take a look at the different flags that kraken-biom have:

 ~~~
-usage: kraken-biom [-h] [--max {D,P,C,O,F,G,S}] [--min {D,P,C,O,F,G,S}]
-                      [-o OUTPUT_FP] [--fmt {hdf5,json,tsv}] [--gzip]
-                      [--version] [-v]
-                      kraken_reports [kraken_reports ...]
+kraken-biom -h
 ~~~
 {: .bash}

-By a close look at the code lines, it is noticeable that we need a specific output from Kraken, those are the kraken.reports.
+By a close look at the code lines, it is noticeable that we need a specific output from Kraken, those are the `kraken.report`

 ~~~